 Answer these questions for yourself using the workbook.
-I have included enough pages for two standards in this section of the workbook, so feel free to answer them for either one or two of the standards you identified in the previous section.
+I've included enough pages for two standards in this section of the workbook, so feel free to answer them for either one or two of the standards you identified in the previous section.
 Try to focus on just one or two before moving on to more.
 This will help you with your changes of success.

-7. Dealing with Hurdles
+Dealing with hurdles

 As you try to adjust and change your standards, you make likely come across some problems such as: